BEST Words!

 Contributor: Lisa Ott.
 Lesson ID: 10793

 Do you want to be the BEST writer?
 You don't want your writing to be dull, so use the B.E.S.T. words to make pictures in your reader's mind.
-Read a good book of your choice and write your own story!
+Jump in and write your own story!

 categories